Residual permutation test for regression coefficient testing: Finite-sample size validity of ANOVA beyond Gaussianity

-As ANOVA has been frequently used in empirical analysis, it would be of interest to provide a more comprehensive analysis on the sensitivity of ANOVA test with respect to the Gaussianity assumption, both empirically and theoretically.
-First, we show that in fact, by Lemma~\ref{lem:anova} below, ANOVA is valid as long as either the noise $\bs\varepsilon$ or the design matrix $(\bs{X}, \bs{Z})$ follows a spherically symmetric distribution.
+As ANOVA has been frequently used in empirical analysis, it would be of interest to provide a more comprehensive analysis on the sensitivity of ANOVA test with respect to the Gaussianity assumption, both empirically and theoretically. {\rev In fact, although not explicitly stated in \citet{fisher1935design}, Fisher recognized that ANOVA's size validity only requires the noise to be spherically symmetric instead of Gaussian \citep[pp.~163--164]{stigler2016seven}.
+We provide a slight generalization of this result in Lemma~\ref{lem:anova}, which shows that ANOVA has valid size when \emph{either} the design \emph{or} the noise is spherically symmetric, in the sense defined below. }

 \begin{definition} We say that a random matrix $\bs{A} \in \R^{n \times q}$ follows a spherically symmetric distribution if for any $\bs{Q}\in\mathbb{O}^{n\times n}$, $\bs{A} \stackrel{\mathrm{d}}{=} \bs{Q} \bs{A}$, where $\mathbb{O}^{n\times n}$ is the set of $n \times n$ orthonormal matrices. \end{definition}